↑

 Because our readers already knew that we were in the works on a product they specifically asked for, we didn’t spend a ton of time on our sales page.

-That came after when the testimonials started pouring in.
+The sales page came after when the testimonials started pouring in.
 What better way to write copy than using the exact words and phrases from the people who bought it from you?
 With their permission, of course.

 After our incredibly successful first-ever launch, we knew we had to put this product into an evergreen sales funnel.